MetalBlockchain/metal-docs/docs/quickstart/multisig-utxos-with-metaljs.md

 ```

 Run this file using `node examples/addDelegatorTx.js`, see the txID in the
-output, and look for it in the Fuji explorer.
+output, and look for it in the Tahoe explorer.

 ![multisig UTXOs 7](/img/multisig-utxos-7.jpeg)